Explaindio

 You will not be able to do anything until you click “Create Project” in the top left.
 This will prompt you to name your project before returning to the interface shown above.

 Your first step should be to add a scene by clicking the icon that appears to be a film strip with a plus in the middle.
-You’ll be asked to create a new slide or add a scene from your personal library.
+You’ll be asked to create a new slide or add a scene from your library.
 Choose the first one, as the second one is only usable if you’ve previously saved in a specific format.

 The bottom half of the editor will change to reflect the fact that you are now editing a scene.
 You can use the buttons along the bottom of the editor to add media from various formats.

-Choose “close canvas” to return to the main editor and exit the drag-and-drop media adding interface.
+Choose “close canvas” to return to the main editor and exit the drag-and-drop media-adding interface.

 In this section, you’ll have options depending on what kind of media has been added to the scene.
 If you look on the left side, you can see a tab for “image” that will allow you to adjust some animation features.
 To edit other scene elements, you’ll need to select them in the timeline to see the options in the editor.